Bayesian semiparametric modelling of phase-varying point processes: Random Bernstein polynomial-based registration of multiple point processes

-Here we examine the behaviour of the posteriors when $m_i \to \infty$, for $i=1,\ldots,n$.
-To obtain posterior consistency we first show that the Bernstein polynomial prior has a large Kullback--Leibler (KL) support.
-By definition, a density $f$ is said to possess the Kullback--Leibler (KL) property relatively to a prior $\pi$ if for any $\varepsilon > 0$ it follows that $\pi\{H: \text{KL}(F, H) < \varepsilon\} > 0$, where
+The characterisation of the Kullback--Leibler (KL) support is more challenging.
+By definition, a density $f$ is said to possess the KL property relatively to a prior $\pi$ if for any $\varepsilon > 0$ one has that $\pi\{H: \KL(F, H) < \varepsilon\} > 0$, where

 with $F$ and $H$ denoting the distribution functions respectively corresponding to $f$ and $h$.
-The derivatives of the induced priors \eqref{frechet:mean} and \eqref{warp} are respectively

-The following theorem is related with the probability of KL neighborhoods for Fr\'echet--Wasserstein mean and the warping functions.
+When $\pi$ is a random Bernstein polynomial prior as per Definition \ref{BPprior}, any density $f$ possesses the KL propery \citep[Theorem 2]{petrone2002}.
+The following theorem inspects the permanence of the Kullback--Leibler property on the functionals of interest, and it shows that the property is preserved for Fr\'echet--Wasserstein mean and the warping functions.